INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Metal-Rules.com: It’s really catchy riff, and the song works great, so there’s nothing wrong with it, I think?

 Wolf Hoffmann: But you can’t avoid it totally.
 There is probably more little transition of things we’ve done before, and that’s what your style.
 You can’t be totally new each time and still be consistent in your style.

 Metal-Rules.com: I have one more question about Andy.
-In the past you worked with many legendary producers like Dieter Dierks and Michael Wagener.
-How is it to work with Andy compared to producers you worked in the past?
+In the past, you worked with many legendary producers like Dieter Dierks and Michael Wagener.
+How is it to work with Andy compared to the producers you worked with in the past?

 Wolf Hoffmann: It’s completely different to work with Andy because Andy is more like one of us where Dieter and Michael Wagener and all these guys, it was always the band versus the producer.
 The producer in those days always carried this big, more being…

 Metal-Rules.com: He was like a king on the hill?
 “Laughs”